BinWang28/RSE/README.md

 ![](demo/example1.png)

-- **Analysis**: We can see that the highest relational similarity score between the above two sentences are **entailment**.
+- **Analysis**: We can see that the highest relational similarity score between the above two sentences is **entailment**.
+Meantime, you get scores with any relations, this can be used flexiblely for various tasks.

 ## Easy Demo with Pip

-TODO: coming soon
+TODO: integrate the code and model with pypi

 ## Demo